US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 Key Takeaways for Importers in 2026

-1. The 5H document hold is now the most common customs delay trigger in ACE for China-origin shipments
+The 5H document hold is now the most common customs delay trigger in ACE for China-origin shipments

-3. The $800 De Minimis exemption is fully suspended for Chinese goods under Executive Order 14324 (White House, February 20, 2026)
+- The $800 De Minimis exemption is fully suspended for Chinese goods under Executive Order 14324

-4. A new 10% Section 122 global import surcharge replaced IEEPA tariffs effective February 24, 2026
+- A new 10% Section 122 global import surcharge replaced IEEPA tariffs effective February 24, 2026

-5. Combined tariff rates on Chinese imports now frequently exceed 55%.
+- Combined tariff rates on Chinese imports now frequently exceed 55%

-6. Importers must ensure valid continuous bonds, accurate ACE filings, and verified bank accounts for duty payments
+- Importers must ensure valid continuous bonds, accurate ACE filings, and verified bank accounts for duty payments

-Since January 2026, thousands of containers arriving from China have been held at Los Angeles, Long Beach, and Savannah ports under the CBP's intensified Fast Doc Review enforcement program.
+Since January 2026, thousands of containers arriving from China have been held at Los Angeles, Long Beach, and Savannah ports under CBP's intensified Fast Doc Review enforcement program.
 At the same time, a bipartisan coalition in Congress introduced the SAFE Act on March 9, 2026, proposing one of the most sweeping redefinitions of importer qualification requirements in U.S. trade history.
 This guide breaks down every major development in plain business English and gives you a practical action plan to stay compliant and keep your supply chain moving.

 How US Customs Clearance from China Actually Works in 2026 (Step-by-Step)

-Step 1 — Supplier Prepares Export Documents
+Step 1: Supplier Prepares Export Documents

 Your Chinese supplier prepares the Commercial Invoice, Packing List, and export customs declaration.
 Accuracy here directly determines your ACE filing quality.
 Any discrepancy between supplier documents and your U.S. entry filing is now automatically flagged by CBP's AI screening.

-Step 2 — ISF 10+2 Filing (Mandatory: 24 Hours Before Vessel Departure)
+Step 2: ISF 10+2 Filing (Mandatory: 24 Hours Before Vessel Departure)

-Step 3 — Ocean or Air Transit
+Step 3: Ocean or Air Transit

-Standard transit times from major Chinese ports remain approximately 14–18 days to the U.S. West Coast and 25–30 days to the East Coast by ocean.
-Air freight typically takes 5–8 days.
-During transit, your entry filing is being processed in ACE including automated document review.
+Standard transit times from major Chinese ports remain approximately 14-18 days to the U.S. West Coast and 25-30 days to the East Coast by ocean.
+Air freight typically takes 5-8 days.
+During transit, your entry filing is being processed in ACE, including automated document review.

-Step 4 — ACE Entry Filing
+Step 4: ACE Entry Filing

 Your broker files the formal entry in CBP's Automated Commercial Environment.
-The system now applies "AI-driven cross-referencing" : declared value vs. market benchmarks, HS code vs. manifest image data, and importer bond validity all before a human reviewer sees the file.
+The system now applies AI-driven cross-referencing: declared value vs. market benchmarks, HS code vs. manifest image data, and importer bond validity — all before a human reviewer sees the file.
+See our CBP Form 7501 Entry Summary guide and commercial invoice requirements for FBA.

-Step 5 — 5H Document Review (New in 2026)
+Step 5: 5H Document Review (New in 2026)

 If ACE detects any discrepancy, your entry is assigned a "5H hold status" and routed to CBP's Fast Doc Review department.
 This team applies a zero-tolerance standard: they do not accept supplementary documents after the fact.
 If your original submission contains errors, the entry proceeds to physical examination or is refused.

-Step 6 — Physical Inspection (If Selected)
+Step 6: Physical Inspection (If Selected)

-Step 7 — Release and Domestic Delivery
+Step 7: Release and Domestic Delivery

 What Is the 5H Customs Hold and Why Is It Surging in 2026?